timowlmtn/timowlmtn/README.md

 ## Education

-### University of Utah
+**University of Utah**
-  - Bachelors, Mathematics
+- B.A. in Mathematics, 1996
-  - Computational Science Master Program
+- Completed M.S. coursework in Mathematics (All but thesis), 1994-1996

 ---